- Before you go: Let someone know where

 Keep in mind, however, it is

-better to drink the creekwater than to risk the effects of dehydration.
+better to drink the creekwater than to risk the effects of severe thirst:

-Don't turn an unfortunate situation into one that can threaten your
+decisions on the trail.
+Don't turn an unfortunate situation into one that can

 Poison Oak:

-in groups of three on smooth stems.
-Usually found growing as a bush, 3 to 4ft
+grow in groups of three on smooth stems.
+Usually found growing as a bush, 3 to

-high, it sometimes will grow as a vine in trees.
-Leaves are green until Autumn,
+4ft high, it sometimes will grow as a vine in trees.
+Leaves are green until

 blisters.
-Symptoms may not appear for several hours after contact.
+Symptoms may not appear until several hours after contact.

-such as "Tecnu," or with rubbing alcohol immediately after returning home.
-If
+remedy, such as "Tecnu," or with rubbing alcohol immediately after

 Rattlesnakes: